 Similarly, you can automate transfers into their checking account, as they may have funds coming from various sources such as Social Security, pensions, and annuities.

-Tip #3: Have Their Legal Documents Ready
+Tip #3: Have Your Parents' Legal Documents Ready

 Do you know where to find parents’ legal documents?
 Having these at hand is critical in handling their finances or aiding them during an emergency.